Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 And again Ayers strikes the Universalist chord when he states,

 “…we should be hopeful, with prayerful confidence that in the end God’s purpose will indeed be fulfilled, in our own lives, and in the life of all the world.
 And why not?
 Why should we not trust and pray for God’s will to be done, on earth as it is in heaven?
 And why not also live on that basis — living lives of hope and faith and joy, as those whose destiny is to be the children of God?”

 It appears that Ayers is a Universalist, or, if not, a least a wishful thinker.
 We all ought to live “as those whose destiny is to be the children of God.”
 But the ontological reality of predestination or unconditional election still remains.
 On Calvinism, it is a fact that God has already determined the eternal destiny of every individual.
-So to be a child of God may or may not be my destiny.
+And for what seems to be the greater mass of humanity, their destiny was not to be “the children of God.”
+So on Calvinism, to be a child of God may or may not be my destiny.
 So is to be a child of God really my destiny?
 Do I have to merely pretend that it is or can I know with assurance that I can be a child of God?
 Can I be saved?
 How so?
 On what basis?

 James Ayers, “The Paradox of Predestination,” Predestination II – Presbyterian Church (U.S.A.)
 Accessed 4/13/2020. https://www.presbyterianmission.org/what-we-believe/predestination-ii/